tiagoquin/mlg20-pw3/README.md

 | Precision | 0.837838 | 0.897436 | 0.917431 |
 | Recall    | 0.704545 | 0.945946 | 0.961538 |
 | F-Score   | 0.765432 | 0.921053 | 0.938967 |

+Our model seems to handle well children and man voices.
+But it fails by some huge gap to identify properly women.

+We could imagine, however totally an intuition to take with a grain of salt, that some features of male and children voices make them both at the end of some spectrum.
+And so, that could explain why our model is worse at predicting women voices who go in between.

 ## Part 4